QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

                 .Text($"{State.Current} / {State.Previous} = {ratio:N5}");
         });

-        // please notice that the code assign NEW state, instead of mutating existing one State = new FibonacciHeaderState
+        // please note that the code assigns NEW state, instead of mutating the existing one State = new FibonacciHeaderState
         {
             Previous = State.Current,